SOLOMON

 Click on each photo thumbnail to enlarge.

-This native perennial grows to 5 feet and taller.
-The large, smooth, elliptic leaves alternate on a long arching stem (C).
-The greenish flowers are bell-shaped; they hang inconspicuously in stalked clusters below the leaves (A,B).
-Greenish-blue berries appear in July; they turn blue-black by August (D,E).
-Identified by the greenish bell-shaped flowers and later on by the showy blue berries.
+This native perennial grows to 5 feet; most often 2-3 feet.
+The large, smooth, elliptic leaves alternate on a long arching stem (A,C).
+The greenish flowers are bell-shaped, hanging inconspicuously in stalked clusters underneath the leaves, its 6 fused tepals flaring slightly at the tip (A,B).
+Greenish-blue berries appear in July, turning blue-black by August (D,E).

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.